Building A Brand From Scratch: From Logo to Language

 Crafting Your Brand Message

 Your brand message tells a consumer or business whether they are your customer or not.
 It is the why.
 Why does your company do what it does?
-Why does the world need your services or products?
+What needs are you solving in the world?
 Why is your company right or wrong for a certain type of person or company?

 Great brands already know who their customer is, why their product is needed, and how to effectively communicate the latter to the former.